ambrwlsn/website/src/blog/writing-a-book-in-public-switching-to-web-dev/index.md

 I found a good post from [Leo Babauta](https://leobabauta.com/).
 He says to make writing easier, write for one person only.
 I'm writing for people who are in the position I was years ago.
 I'm writing for people who wish for a career change and are interested in becoming a web developer.
 </details>

 <br>

+## April 2023

+Chipping away at the book, paragraph by paragraph, night by night.
+The work feels slow.
+Like I am adding dominoes, one at a time, very, very gradually to a long and dusty, years-old line of old dominoes that stretches further than the eye can see.
+But, I feel good about it!
+I can't see or even <em>feel</em> the progress.
+Not really.
+But I know it is there.
+Once I wrote 100 words a day for 100 days and at the end had 10,000 words of material.
+Those few words I wrote every day felt so easy to write and grew into something huge.
+This is what's happening with my book as well.

 </section>